-Computer Graphics This is all stuff I've created on a computer.
-I first started experimenting with computer graphics soon after I got my first computer in around 2003, using a neat little program called Paint Shop Pro (version 7).
-Though it was pretty limited by today's standards, back then I found it fascinating and I learnt the difference between vector and raster graphics - a very important thing to know.
+Computer Graphics This is stuff I've created on a computer.
+I first started experimenting with computer graphics soon after I got my first computer in around 2003, using a neat little program called Paint Shop Pro.
+Though it was pretty limited compared to today's standards, back then I found it fascinating and I learnt a lot.

 Lion's Head Vector graphic.